Reverse Sun Damage with PicoSure: An Effective Treatment for Sun Damaged Skin

-The purpose of laser for sun damage treatment is to encourage tissue renewal and collagen synthesis by injuring the skin in a regulated way.
-Lasers produce single-color, high-energy light beams.
+The laser for sun damage treatment encourages tissue renewal and collagen synthesis by injuring the skin in a regulated way.
+Lasers produce single-colour, high-energy light beams.
 Lasers have precise chemical targets, unlike sunlight, which has a broad light spectrum and damages at random.
 The target molecules for skin resurfacing lasers are usually water, hemoglobin, and melanin.

 IR light is absorbed by water.
 Longer IR rays are absorbed strongly and do not pass through the epidermis and upper dermis.
 Shorter ones, on the other hand, reach the lower dermis without harming the superficial layers.